vecin2/ws_playbook/README.md

 This repository intends to help setting my wsl environment within a Windows 10 machine.

-The first step will be to wsl on windows 10 so git is available.
+The first step will be to install wsl on windows 10 so git is available.
 To do that run the following commands:

 wsl --list --online #will return the list of available distrution names